 Ideas for how to use balsamic strawberries:

-- On top of ricotta crostini with an extra drizzle of honey (my favorite!)- Steps to make this is in the recipe below.
+- On top of goat cheese crostini with an extra drizzle of honey (my favorite!)- Steps to make this is in the recipe below.

 - As a topping for ice cream (my second favorite)